Finding Summer Brook Trout in Lakes

 Fighting a big summer brookie in a lake.
 (Photo credit: Gord Ellis).

 During summer, brook trout in natural lakes will slip into the deeper waters that provide cooler temperatures.
-Often they will hang around classic drop-offs that slip into 20 feet or more.
-If the drop-off is close to a rock reef or large flat, so much the better.
-Flats provide feeding areas the trout can slip on and off easily without leaving the cool water for long.
+Often, they will hang around classic drop-offs that slip into 20 feet or more.
+If the drop-off is close to a rock reef or a large flat, so much the better.
+Flats provide feeding areas where the trout can slip on and off easily without leaving the cool water for long.
 Look for boils or splashes on the surface over flats.
 Summer trout often feed on emerging aquatic insects and will usually show themselves.
 This is when a fly angler can clean house, fishing streamers or wet fly patterns.
 If the trout are taking mayflies off the surface, try a Stimulator or other large dry fly pattern.
-Brook trout as a rule are far less selective about flies than brown trout.
+Brook trout, as a rule, are far less selective about flies than brown trout.

 When fishing mid-lake reefs, it seems the brookies will roll up on them morning and evening, and whenever the lake gets blown up.
 The wave action seems to make the surface water more comfortable for the trout while breaking up the surface.
 In the morning, it’s not unusual to see fish boiling all over them.
-Casting spinners such as the #3 Mepps Aglia, or small, light spoons like the EGB or Little Cleo are hard to beat when trout are on reef tops.
+Casting spinners such as the #3 Mepps Aglia, or small, light spoons like the EGB or Little Cleo, are hard to beat when trout are on reef tops.
 Small crankbaits also work well when the trout are up on the reef and feeding on minnows.
 One of my favourite lures for fishing the shallow water of a reef is a small, silver Husky Jerk or Countdown.
 Cast the lure on top, jerk it lightly, then let it sit for a moment.
 Strikes will be explosive.

 brook trout